Why Do British Expats Move To Australia?australia / Brexit / expats / retirees

 New DIBP Skilled Occupations List for 2016-17

-Update – The Australian Department of Immigration and Border Protection (DIBP) have released the new Skilled Occupations List (SOL) for 2016-17.
+Update – The Australian Department of Immigration and Border Protection (DIBP) updated the new Skilled Occupations List (SOL) in July 2017.

 If you’re a skilled worker looking to make the move down under, the Government have updated the list of occupations eligible for immigration into Australia.
 You can check out the full list on the Federal Register of Legislation.